wp-plugins/simple-membership/readme.txt

 == Changelog ==

+= 1.8.1 =
+- MySQL database character set and collation values are read from the system when creating the tables.
+- Added German language translation file to the plugin.
+- Some code refactoring work.
+- Added a new feature to allow admins to create a registration form for a particular membership level.

 = 1.8.0 =
 - Added a new feature called "more tag protection" to enable teaser content.
 Read the [teaser content documentation](https://simple-membership-plugin.com/creating-teaser-content-membership-site/) for more info.
 - Added Portuguese (Brazil) language translation to the plugin.
 The translation was submitted by Rachel Oakes.